 From trekking through the woods to sliding down the biggest hill you can find, there are a few small things you should keep in mind once the snow starts to fall.
 The first thing you want to do is make sure that you have a general idea of where you’re going before you head out, and make sure to have some emergency supplies on hand.
 It’s always best to bring a water bottle, general fire starting equipment if you think you’ll be out for a little bit, and a fully charged phone as long as you have a waterproof place to store it.
 After all, electronics and ice don’t always mix.
 It’s also a good idea to let someone know where you’re going.
 While you might be tempted to enjoy the serenity of the winter air, letting someone know that you’re heading out can help save you from a scary situation if you get lost.
 All these precautions aside, exploring the byways the winter opens up for you doesn’t have to be a terrifying or strenuous experience.
 It can bring a sense of peace that you only experience when to take the time to appreciate the outdoors.
 A base layer for cold weather is always a good idea.
 And, of course, that cup of hot cocoa you have waiting for you when you get back.

 So start up your snowmobile or strap on your snowboard pants and explore everything there is to see in your winter wonderland.
 And that nice cup of hot cocoa waiting for you when you get back, of course.
 So go check out the snow, see what the quiet of the wood has to offer, and unlike in Narnia, we promise Christmas is coming eventually.
-Before you know it you’ll stop looking online for portable heaters, and be back to reading portable air conditioner reviews.
+Before you know it you’ll stop looking online for patio heaters, kerosene heaters and portable heaters, and be back to reading portable air conditioner reviews.